negiankit97/memoryGame/README.md

-# memoryGame
+# Memory Game
 A card game where user clicks to match similar cards.
-A star rating and moves are displayed if user matches all cards.
+User rating and moves are displayed if user matches all cards.